elroyvaz/Monthly-Transaction-Record-Project/README.md

 # Monthly-Transaction-Record-Project

 ## Introduction
-Welcome to the Monthly Transaction Record Data Analysis project!
+Welcome to this Monthly Transaction Record Data Analysis project!
 This repository contains the analysis of monthly transaction records using Excel and VBA.
 The primary goal of this project is to calculate and display the percentage of customers for each month based on transaction data.

 ## Sections